How to Choose Competitive Intelligence Software for SaaS in 2026

 - Discovers new competitors automatically

-AI Integration
+AI integration

 - Integrates directly with Claude or ChatGPT

-- Provides conversational query interface
+- Provides a conversational query interface

 - Generates content drafts based on insights